asolear/kgnete/docs/index.md

-# Welcome to my blog
+# Welcome

 Greetings to all enthusiasts of electrical and power electronics engineering!

-Welcome to my blog, where we will explore the exciting world of electrical engineering and power electronics.
+Welcome, where we will explore the exciting world of electrical engineering and power electronics.

-I am Kañete, MSc. in automation and industrial electronics engineering & Grad. in electrical engineering, passionate about energy and technology, and I am thrilled to share my knowledge and experiences with you.

 Here you will find articles, projects, and reflections on topics such as: